 7. Levar um frango (Portuguese)

 When to use it: This is the ideal idiom for when goalies make the ultimate error and let the ball go through their legs into the goal.
-If that has whet your appetite then you should check out our list of Brazilian football idioms!
+It’s one of many Brazilian football idioms that comes in handy while watching the beautiful game.

 8. Tiro Telefonato (Italian)